Bug #1429

 Yes, the regular JOIN speeds it up without the new index, but not by as much on my machine.
 It speeds it up to ~20 seconds.

-#4 Updated by ReimuHakurei about 7 years ago
+#4 Updated by ReimuHakurei over 7 years ago

 If a column were to be added to the buffer table, 'latestmsgid', and "AND backlog.messageid <= [lastmsgid]" is added to the query using a normal JOIN, with the index, the query time drops to 19ms on my test system.
 However, EXPLAIN ANALYZE does not seem to actually be using the new index in this case; it reports only using backlog_pkey.
 19ms is definitely preferable to 174ms.